 Having AT&T U-Verse fiber recently launch in my neighborhood could have helped with those negotiations, as I was offered new customer pricing for a fresh a 2-year contract.
 What I discovered in the negotiations, is that Xfinity had changed a few things in its pricing structure on HD and DVR fees.
-At the end of my contract, I had been charged a $9.95 “HD Technology Fee” and $10 “Anyroom DVR Service” fee for my use of an Xfinity X1 DVR device:
+At the end of my contract, I had been charged a $9.95 “HD Technology Fee” and $10 “Anyroom DVR Service” fee for my use of an Xfinity X1 DVR device.
+After the new contract negotiation, the HD fee was gone and if I limited my DVR storage to 20 hours (the current maximum for cloud DVR), I could pay just $5 for the DVR to be downgraded to a set-top “TV Box” designation, as shown on my new bill.

-Update: Comcast Xfinity raised the “TV Box fee” from $5 to $8.50 per month per box in 2021, and again to $10 per month per box in 2023 per their rate card.
-As of early 2024, it remains at $10/month per box.
+Update: Comcast Xfinity has since raised the “TV Box fee” from $5 to $8.50 per month per box in 2021, from $8.50 to $10 per month per box in 2023, and from $10 to $12 per month per box per their rate card in 2025.

-Where things get more interesting is that I found out in the price negotiation that similar to replacing an Xfinity modem with your own in order to get rid of the Xfinity modem fee (which is now at least $180/year!), you can also do the same with Xfinity TV boxes and DVRs to get rid of the TV box rental fee – I’ll detail how below.
+Where things get even more interesting is that I found out in the price negotiation that similar to replacing an Xfinity modem with your own in order to get rid of the Xfinity modem fee (which is now at least $180/year!), you can also do the same with Xfinity TV boxes and DVRs to get rid of the TV box rental fee – I’ll detail how below.

 Step 1: Purchase a Compatible Xfinity TV Device